Audit Projects

 Volusia County, FL, 2020 General Election

-Volusia County had to deal with a number of errors that happened due to poor tracking by ES&S software of USB drives uploaded and what data is cleared when reset.
+Volusia County had to deal with a number of errors that happened due to poor tracking by ES&S (Election Systems & Software, the voting system vendor) of USB drives uploaded and what data is cleared when reset.
+(See more detail below.)

 • Found 4,904 ballots with two images each in the election records.

-Just prior to the close of polls, they started uploading data from the early voting sites.
-The first USB drive was loaded correctly but the second drive failed.
+Just prior to the close of polls, the Volusia election office started uploading data from the early voting sites.
+The first USB drive was loaded correctly but the second drive failed from one polling place.
 They cleared the election and rescanned all paper ballots from that first site.
 Unfortunately, not all data was actually cleared, and the 4,904 CVR records and ballot images from the first USB drive were still in the system.
+This suggests a potential defect in the voting system, as results were not cleared appropriately.

-As rescans, the additional ballot images could not easily be located within the images or CVRs, as those are shuffled by the election management system (EMS).
+As rescans, the additional ballot images could not easily be located within the images or CVRs, as the order of the new scans will be in a different order and the images and CVR records are shuffled by the election management system (EMS).
+The images may be identical to the eye, but differ digitally, and that makes them difficult to locate.

 • No machine failure was reported and no mention of the rescan.